scottwater/blog/blog/_posts/2018-11-28-quicker-posts-jekyll.md

 date: 2018-11-28 19:03:05 -0500
 tags:

+categories:  article
 ---

 I had [previously mentioned](https://scottw.com/news-to-me-1) using [Jekyll Compose](https://github.com/jekyll/jekyll-compose).
 While Jekyll Compose worked well, it still required I enter a bunch of content, playing with the file name, find the file in an editor, etc.

 To speed things up, I wrote a little script called `new_post`. new_post takes a title as it's only argument, sets the title, a smart slug, some other presets, and finally opens ByWord.

 ```ruby
 #!/usr/bin/env ruby